It’s been a whirlwind month for our family: three sacraments in a span of three weeks, excluding the Eucharist. Each culminated a week apart.

 Yesterday was the first time I’ve seen a death certificate.
 You can download it from this site.
 I was not able to see the paperwork and my parents said that a medical certificate is required for the death certificate.
 Old age is not accepted as cause of death.
 Multiple organ failure sounded like she died in an accident.
 Ugh.

 My aunt-in-law was laid to rest in our plot at the Loyola Memorial Park in Marikina.
 Walkways are far apart that one has no choice but to step over someone else’s plot to get to the plot one wants to visit.

 Some questions that have arisen during the wake:

-1) How much does a funeral cost?
+1) How much does a funeral in Manila costs?
 I’m posting cost estimates to give readers an idea, based on what I heard from my parents.
 My parents were offered a plot at the Loyola Memorial Park in Marikina in the 90s for P50k.
 A plot can house 2 caskets.
 As time goes by, the bones may be dug up and buried again (at cost) to make space for two more burials.

 They were able to avail of senior citizen’s discount for my aunt-in-law with regards to services so it was already deducted from the following amount: P2k for medical certificate, P7k for setting each knee (before rigor mortis sets in, try to straighten their knees so they would fit into the casket and you could use the amount saved on other expenses), P33k for casket, embalming, makeup, transfer to and from the chapel (hearse included), P50k for four day viewing at one of the chapels.
 My aunt-in-law’s chapel had colored glass windows, a table for the mass, 2 chandeliers, 4 pews and some folding chairs.
 It has a separate kitchen with refrigerator, no sink and a toilet with wash basin.